-Add the ham hock to the pot then add 6 cups of water and the chicken base.
+Add the ham hock to the pot then add 6 cups of chicken broth.
 Bring to a boil, then lower the heat to low and let simmer for 45 minutes.

 Wrap the other hock tightly, label and freeze.
 It’s too precious to waste.